Varun1723/flood_prediction/README.md

 **GA**: Typical hyperparameters encoded for GA include learning rate, dropout rate, weight decay, optimizer type, batch size, scheduler parameters, and some architecture choices (e.g., number of filters).
 Fitness is computed as a validation metric (e.g., F1 score or IoU). `deap` is recommended for GA operators (selection, crossover, mutation).

-## Results & Artifacts

-Saved in the repository:

-* `models/`: `.pth` files and best checkpoints
-* `visualizations/`: training & validation curves, confusion matrices, ROC curves, per-sample prediction visualizations
-* `processed_dataset/`: `.npy` arrays produced by preprocessing

-Include experiment logs and a short `results_summary.md` if you want to track experiment configurations and their scores.

-## Reproducibility

-* Seed RNGs (numpy, torch, random) at the start of training and GA runs.
-* Save exact command line used with each experiment (recommended: `train_logs/` or a JSON config file saved alongside checkpoints).
-* Pin package versions in `requirements.txt` if reproducibility is essential.

 ## License

 This project is released under the **MIT License** — see `LICENSE` for details.